 Reconnecting Grantham to its historic landscape

-The National Trust and the Woodland Trust, supported by National Lottery Players through the Heritage Lottery Fund, are working together to reconnect Grantham to its historic landscape.
-Together we plan to link Bellmount with Londonthorpe Wood for the benefit of both people and wildlife.
+The National Trust and the Woodland Trust, supported by National Lottery Players through the National Lottery Heritage Fund are working together to reconnect Grantham to its historic landscape.

-Londonthorpe Wood once formed part of the 17th century Brownlow Estate, but over time this historic landscape has become fragmented.
-Working in partnership with the Woodland Trust, we aim to reconnect this landscape .
+Londonthorpe Woods once formed part of the seventeenth century Brownlow Estate, but over time this historic landscape has become fragmented.
+Working in partnership with the Woodland Trust, we aim to reconnect this historic landscape, plant more trees and improve access between the two sites.
 The people of Grantham will be free to explore these special sites and discover the wildlife and inspirational stories of their shared heritage.

-Archaeological surveys are due to begin on key built heritage features.
-The surveys will include the remains of the Machine Gun Corps camp at Bellmount, the RAF Regiment station at Alma Park and Bellmount Tower.
+Archaeological surveys have been carried out on key built heritage features.
+The studies have assessed the remains of the Machine Gun Corps camp at Bellmount, the RAF Regiment station at Alma Park and Bellmount Tower.
+Conservation work will begin as soon as possible.

 A joint volunteering program is an important part of the project.
 There will be opportunities to learn new skills and contribute to the activities and management of the project area and make a real difference to the future of this historic landscape.

-Over the summer months, we’ll be hosting some exciting events.
-June will see a pop-up hub to provide visitors with extra facilities while onsite.
-This will include catering, toilets, and some friendly project staff to chat to.
-September will see the opening of Bellmount Tower during the Heritage Open Day weekends and right through the summer we will host volunteer-led guided walks .
+Over the summer months, we’ve hosting some exciting events.
+June saw a pop-up hub to provide visitors with extra facilities while onsite, and September saw the opening of Bellmount Tower during the Heritage Open Day weekends.

 Travel and access

-We’re looking at ways to get people to, around and from the site in an environmentally friendly way, while being as accessible to all user groups as possible.
+We've looked at ways to get people to, around and from the site in an environmentally friendly way, while being as accessible to as many user groups as possible.

 Health and wellbeing

 Visiting and spending time in woods contributes towards health and wellbeing.
 As well as providing environmental and biodiversity benefits, woods and trees help reduce the negative impacts of our changing climate, promote healthy lifestyles and help to alleviate a range of debilitating illnesses.
-This project will look at how local people can reap the health benefits of all this green space!
+This project will encourage local people to reap the health benefits of all this green space!

-We’d love to hear what you think of Londonthorpe and Bellmount!
-We want to know what local people would like to see at the site and how we can open the landscape to more users.
+We'd like to thank you for letting us know what you think of Londonthorpe and Bellmount!
+We've considered what you've said and what local people would like to see at the site and how we can open the landscape to more users.

 Our hope is that this amazing landscape will become a much-loved community resource that has real benefits to the lives of local people.